Online Safety Policy 2024.docx

 How should Web site content be managed?

-• The point of contact on the Web site should be the Roselyn House School / The RHISE Service address, e-mail and telephone number.
+• The point of contact on the Web site should be the Roselyn House School address, e-mail and telephone number.
 Staff or students’ home information will not be published.

-• Web site photographs that include students will be selected carefully and written permission from parents or carers will be obtained before photographs of students are published on Roselyn House School / The RHISE Service websites.
+• Web site photographs that include students will be selected carefully and written permission from parents or carers will be obtained before photographs of students are published on Roselyn House School websites.

 • Students’ full names will not be used anywhere on the websites, particularly in association with photographs.